outrigdev/outrig/README.md

   </picture>
 </p>

-Outrig is an open-source, real-time debugger for Go programs — think Chrome DevTools for Go.
+Outrig is an open-source, dev-time observability tool for Go programs — think Chrome DevTools for Go.
 Search logs, monitor goroutines, track variables, and explore runtime metrics.
 Integrate in seconds.

 Outrig runs 100% locally.
 No data ever leaves your machine.